mathiiiiiis/blog-but-different/README.md

+# NOTE

+I'm currently doing the Frontend from scratch.

 # A Blog But Different

 This is a blog, but not the usual kind.
 Instead of long posts, it works like a live chat.
 I am the only one who can post messages, while everyone else can react in real time.